Editors' note to authors

 Editorial papers are generally short concept or reviewing papers by the journal editors

-and/or by guest editors of special issues, normally not longer than 6 printed pages (on average, 1 printed journal page in
+and/or by guest editors of special issues, normally not longer than 8 printed journal pages.

-Aquatic Invasions is the equivalent of 1.5 single-sided, single-spaced manuscript
+Aquatic Invasions is the equivalent of one single-sided, single-spaced manuscript

-Letters to Aquatic Invasions are short concept papers in the area of biological invasions,
+Letters to the Editor are short concept papers in the area of biological invasions,

 and may include also critical discussion of recently published papers.
-They should not regularly exceed 4 printed pages.
+They should not regularly exceed 6 printed journal pages.

 Research articles are scientific papers, normally not longer than